Unit 2 Ferry Wharf

-By rule of thumb, it’s safe to say that anyone would be excited about increasing their net pay without having to ask their boss for a pay rise or put in the overtime!
+By the rule of thumb, it’s safe to say that anyone would be excited about increasing their net pay without having to ask their boss for a pay rise or put in overtime!
 More fruits of their labour and less out of pocket…

-If you’re coming up to a time in your career which has you screaming for a change or a shift in your direction of work, The Netherlands should be on your radar (particularly if you’re an indirect tax professional, with cities like Amsterdam and Rotterdam being key European hubs for indirect tax activity).
+If you’re coming up to a time in your career which have you screaming for a change or a shift in your direction of work, The Netherlands should be on your radar (particularly if you’re an indirect tax professional, with cities like Amsterdam and Rotterdam being key European hubs for indirect tax activity).

 What’s so good about The Netherlands?